 16. “V” Composition as an Alternative

-There are lots of ideas to take unique and creative large family photographs.
+There are lots of ideas to take unique and creative large group photographs.
 As an alternative to the pyramid you can create “V” composition.
 Place one person or a couple in front of the camera and others behind them to form “V” construction.
 This way you get a spacious and balanced picture and have everyone clearly visible in the frame.
 Try the inverted order so that center model is farthest from the camera.
 This pose also works great for business groups and wedding shootings.

 17. Move a Little!